pnp/blog/content/post/Listview-threashold-APIs/index.md

 Most of the time if your list just grows slowly, SharePoint (Online) will actually automatically setup indexes for you, but in some cases I've found that to not work, so just set them up manually if you know you'll be using them.

-This is done by going to "list settings" under the columns press the "Indexed columns" link, "Create a new index" and you're off to the races, you'll be given the option to add a secondary column, here in theory this is supposed to improve performance when those two columns are queried together, but it does not change any of the limits, and from [my twitter feed](https://twitter.com/tanddant/status/1644069468476264456) it seems to be mostly theoretical.
+This is done by going to **list settings** under the columns press the **Indexed columns** link, **Create a new index** and you're off to the races, you'll be given the option to add a secondary column, here in theory this is supposed to improve performance when those two columns are queried together, but it does not change any of the limits, and from [my twitter feed](https://twitter.com/tanddant/status/1644069468476264456) it seems to be mostly theoretical.

 ## Dynamic data

 Now common for the two things above is that they hardly require any changes to your codebase, maybe a rewrite of your filter, but that should really be about it.

-If the above two do not solve your problems, maybe we're attacking the issue in the wrong way, if your app shows a long list of data you really should consider loading in more data as needed, for instance when I scroll to the bottom of the list, this can be done using paging, or better yet the [RenderListDataAsStream API](https://learn.microsoft.com/en-us/dotnet/api/microsoft.sharepoint.client.list.renderlistdataasstream?view=sharepoint-csom), that's how the modern list views manage to show large lists (and also why you sometimes see the "load more" button on the page).
+If the above two do not solve your problems, maybe we're attacking the issue in the wrong way, if your app shows a long list of data you really should consider loading in more data as needed, for instance when I scroll to the bottom of the list, this can be done using paging, or better yet the [RenderListDataAsStream API](https://learn.microsoft.com/en-us/dotnet/api/microsoft.sharepoint.client.list.renderlistdataasstream?view=sharepoint-csom), that's how the modern list views manage to show large lists (and also why you sometimes see the **load more** button on the page).

 This will not only allow you to show data from a very large list, but also really improve the user experience of your app, as you're no longer fetching all the data before showing it, but rather you're fetching it as you need it, this does of course mean that you have to do a bit more of code rewrite, so do be sure to test that the API does what you need it to before going down this route.

 ## Archive data

-Another option is to archive data - and here I'm not talking about having a "inactive" flag on your items, although that could actually work, I've seen it done as a "temporary" fix - a flow that sets a boolean on every list item at the start of every week, and every query to the list just has `Archived eq 0` but at this point you're already peeing your pants to stay warm, please don't actually do this unless it's very temporary.
+Another option is to archive data - and here I'm not talking about having a **inactive** flag on your items, although that could actually work, I've seen it done as a "temporary" fix - a flow that sets a boolean on every list item at the start of every week, and every query to the list just has `Archived eq 0` but at this point you're already peeing your pants to stay warm, please don't actually do this unless it's very temporary.

 The right solution is to move your data off to somewhere else, this could be an SQL instance, Dataverse, or even just a separate SharePoint list, it's important to realize that data has a lifetime, and while you might not want to delete the data, you should still archive it once it's no longer actively being worked on!